tanaypratap/react-redux-express-starter/README.md

 ### Demo app

 You will see a small counter app.
 While the logic is simple, this app currently implements all redux concepts with react rendering.
+It has react router implemented with Redux bindings and has two pages with nested routes.
 App serves as a test that all libraries are working perfectly.

 ### Production
     npm run production